Reform War

-General Félix Zuloaga led army troops to the capital and closed congress and issued the Plan of Tacubaya on 17 December 1857.
-The constitution was nullified, President Comonfort was initially signed onto the plan and was retained in the presidency and given emergency powers.
+General Félix Zuloaga led army troops to the capital, closed congress, and issued the Plan of Tacubaya on 17 December 1857.
+The constitution was nullified, and President Comonfort initially agreed to the plan and was retained in the presidency and given emergency powers.
 Some liberal politicians were arrested, including the president of the Supreme Court of Justice, Benito Juárez.
 Comonfort, hoping to establish a more moderate government, found himself triggering a civil war and began to back away from Zuloaga.
-On 11 January 1858, Comonfort resigned and went into exile.
+On January 11, 1858, Comonfort resigned and went into exile.
 He was constitutionally succeeded by Juárez as president of the Supreme Court.
-The nation's states subsequently chose to side with either the Mexico City-based government of Zuloaga or that of Juárez, which established itself at the strategic port of Veracruz.
+The nation's states subsequently chose to side with either the government of Zuloaga, based in Mexico City, or that of Juárez, which established itself at the strategic port of Veracruz.
 Initial choices for one side or the other often shifted over time.
-The first year of the war was marked by repeated conservative victories, but the liberals remained entrenched in the nation's coastal regions, including their capital at the port of Veracruz, which gave them access to vital customs revenue that could fund their forces.
+The first year of the war was marked by repeated conservative victories, but the liberals remained entrenched in the nation's coastal regions, including their capital at the port of Veracruz, which gave them access to vital customs revenue to fund their forces.

 Both governments attained international recognition, the liberals by the United States and the conservatives by France, the United Kingdom, and Spain.
 The liberals negotiated the McLane–Ocampo Treaty with the United States in 1859.
-If ratified the treaty would have given the liberal regime cash, but it would have also granted the United States perpetual military and economic rights on Mexican territory.
+If ratified, the treaty would have given the liberal regime cash, but it would have also granted the United States perpetual military and economic rights on Mexican territory.
 The treaty failed to pass in the U.S. Senate, but the U.S. Navy still helped protect Juárez's government in Veracruz.

-Liberals accumulated victories on the battlefield until conservative forces surrendered on 22 December 1860.
-Juárez returned to Mexico City on 11 January 1861 and held presidential elections in March.
-Although the conservative forces lost the war, guerrillas remained active in the countryside and later joined the upcoming French intervention to help establish the Second Mexican Empire.
+Liberals accumulated victories on the battlefield until the conservative forces surrendered on 22 December 1860.
+Juárez returned to Mexico City on January 11, 1861 and held presidential elections in March.
+Although the conservative forces had lost the war, guerrillas remained active in the countryside and later joined the upcoming French intervention to help establish the Second Mexican Empire.

 Background

 After achieving independence in 1821, Mexico was alternatively governed by both liberal and conservative coalitions.
 The original Constitution of 1824 established the federalist system championed by the liberals, with the states holding sovereign power and the central government being weak.
 The brief liberal administration of Valentín Gómez Farías attempted to implement anti-clerical measures as early as 1833.
 The government closed church schools, assumed the right to make clerical appointments to the Catholic Church, and shut down monasteries.
-The ensuing backlash would result in Gómez Farías's government being overthrown and conservatives established a Centralist Republic in 1835 that lasted until the outbreak of the Mexican–American War in 1846.
+The ensuing backlash would result in Gómez Farías's government being overthrown, and conservatives established the Centralist Republic in 1835, which lasted until the outbreak of the Mexican–American War in 1846.

-In 1854 there was a liberal revolt, known as the Plan of Ayutla, against the dictatorship of Antonio López de Santa Anna.
-A coalition of liberals, including Benito Juárez, then governor of Oaxaca, and Melchor Ocampo of Michoacán overthrew Santa Anna, and the presidency passed on to the liberal caudillo Juan Álvarez.
+In 1854, there was a liberal revolt, known as the Plan of Ayutla, against the dictatorship of Antonio López de Santa Anna.
+A coalition of liberals, including Oaxaca Governor Benito Juárez and Michoacán Governor Melchor Ocampo overthrew Santa Anna, and the presidency passed to a liberal caudillo, Juan Álvarez, in November 1855.